Denver Pioneers men's ice hockey: Early years

-In 1949 the DU Arena, a former WWII surplus drill hall from Idaho was reassembled in Denver with an ice plant, giving the university the ability to properly field an ice hockey team for the first time.
-Before the end of the year Vern Turner, the rink manager for the Broadmoor Ice Palace and a former semi-professional goaltender was hired as the team's first coach and the Pioneers hit the ice for their first game in December, losing to the University of Saskatchewan, 17–0.
+In 1949, the DU Arena, a former WWII surplus drill hall from Idaho, was reassembled in Denver with an ice plant, giving the university the ability to properly field an ice hockey team for the first time.
+Vern Turner, the rink manager for the Broadmoor Ice Palace and a former semi-professional goaltender, was hired as the team's first coach, and the Pioneers hit the ice for their first game in December, losing to the University of Saskatchewan, 17–0.
 Denver would, unsurprisingly, lose its first 9 games before recording the first victory against Wyoming on January 27.
-The following season saw much improvement with the team as it finished with an 11–11–1 record and when Turner stepped down after the year it gave Neil Celley the opportunity to build the program.
-When Celley assumed the reins he was the youngest head coach in the history of college ice hockey at 24 and had won a national title with Michigan the year before, as a player.
-The team responded to Celley by raising their record to 18–6–1 and finishing tied for second in the inaugural MCHL standings.
-Unfortunately, Celley's old team was selected ahead of Denver for the NCAA tournament due to a better overall record.
-The Pioneers would continue to play well under Celley but their winning percentage dropped every year until 1956 when they finished just a hair above .500.
-Celley resigned after that season and turned the team over to ex-NHLer Murray Armstrong.
+The team improved the following season, finishing with an 11–11–1 record.
+Turner stepped down after the season, giving Neil Celley the opportunity to build the program.
+When Celley assumed the reins, he was the youngest head coach in the history of college ice hockey, at 24, and had won a national title with Michigan the year before, as a player.
+The team responded to the coaching change, improving their record to 18–6–1 and finished tied for second in the inaugural MCHL standings.
+Unfortunately, Michigan was selected ahead of Denver for the NCAA tournament due to a better overall record.
+The Pioneers would continue to play well, but their winning percentage dropped every year until 1956, when they finished just a hair above .500.
+Celley resigned at season's end and turned the team over to ex-NHLer Murray Armstrong.